University Of Louisville

 Electric pulses plus immunotherapy take on tough pancreatic cancer

-Disease control Recruiting nowThis study tests a new way to treat advanced pancreatic cancer by combining a drug called Nivolumab (which helps the immune system fight cancer) with a procedure called irreversible electroporation (which uses electric pulses to destroy tumor cells).
-The goal is to see if this co…
+Disease control Recruiting nowThis study tests a new way to treat advanced pancreatic cancer by combining two approaches: a drug called nivolumab that helps the immune system fight cancer, and a procedure called irreversible electroporation that uses electric pulses to destroy tumor cells.
+The goal is to see …

 Phase: PHASE2 • Sponsor: University of Louisville • Aim: Disease control